 A new frontier for epilepsy brain imaging

-Funded by the Medical Research Future Fund’s Frontiers initiative, the world-leading project at the Florey Institute of Neuroscience and Mental Health has received $1 million to further develop magnetic resonance imaging (MRI) to reach a wider number of people who until now, have not had access to the latest specialised care.
+Funded by the Medical Research Future Fund’s Frontiers initiative, the world-leading project at The Florey has received $1 million to further develop magnetic resonance imaging (MRI) to reach a wider number of people who, until now, have not had access to the latest specialised care.

 This is where advanced imaging plays a significant role.
-The Precision Medicine for Epilepsy project led by Professor Jackson, a neurologist, will use advanced neuroimaging with artificial-intelligence prediction to transform management of epilepsy, reducing clinical uncertainty and leading to earlier decisions and better selection of effective treatments.
+The Precision Medicine for Epilepsy project led by Professor Jackson, a neurologist, will use advanced neuroimaging with artificial intelligence prediction to transform the management of epilepsy, reducing clinical uncertainty and leading to earlier decisions and better selection of effective treatments.